Classification of Rank 2 Cluster Varieties: Cluster varieties as blowups of toric varieties

-\begin{thm} The {\it cluster modular group} $\Gamma$ is the group of {\it seed} automorphisms of a base seed $S$ modulo trivial {\it seed} automorphisms. \end{thm} \begin{proof} The mutation invariance of the scattering diagrams in \cite{GHKK} implies that $\Gamma$ preserves the scattering diagrams, and thus acts equivariantly on the theta functions.
-If a cluster automorphism $h$ induces a trivial map $\s{A}^{\trop}_S\rar \s{A}^{\trop}_{S'}$, then $S$ and $S'$ correspond to the same set of integral points in $\s{A}^{\trop}$.
-The same is then true for $S^{\vee}$ and $(S')^{\vee}$, and so the induced action on $(\s{A}^{\vee})^{\trop}$ is trivial.
-Thus, $h$ acts trivially on the theta functions for $\s{X}$, hence trivially on $\s{X}$.

-The induced action on $\s{X}^{\trop}$ must then be trivial, and the analogous argument then shows that $h$ acts trivially on $\s{A}$, hence on $\s{A}^{\trop}$. \end{proof}

-\begin{rmk} The above proof shows that when checking whether or not a cluster transformation is trivial, it in fact suffices to check whether it acts trivially on $\s{A}^{\trop}$ or $\s{X}^{\trop}$, rather than checking both.
-This implies that the same is true for $\s{A}$ and $\s{X}$, as conjectured in \cite{FG1}. \end{rmk}

-In fact, \cite{GHKK} predicts that the theta functions depend only on the underlying variety and not on cluster structure.
-This would mean that {\it any} automorphism of the variety acts equivariantly on the theta functions, even if it changes the cluster structure.

 We also define an {\it extended cluster modular group} $\wh{\Gamma}$ by allowing seed isomorphisms to reverse the sign of the skew-symmetric form on $N$.
-For example, for a toric variety with cocharacter lattice $N$, $\Gamma$ can be thought of as the subgroup of $\SL(N)$ which preserves the fan, whereas $\wh{\Gamma}$ can be thought of as the subgroup of $\GL(N)$ preserving the fan.
-We will analyze the action of $\Gamma$ on $U^{\trop}$ in \S \ref{CMG}, and we will briefly point out a couple interesting symmetries coming from $\wh{\Gamma}\setminus \Gamma$ (Remark \ref{ExtendedModular}).
+For example, for a toric variety with cocharacter lattice $N$, $\Gamma$ can be thought of as the subgroup of $\SL(N)$ which preserves the fan (consisting of rays corresponding to frozen vectors), whereas $\wh{\Gamma}$ can be thought of as the subgroup of $\GL(N)$ preserving the fan.
+We will analyze the action of $\Gamma$ on $U^{\trop}$ in Section~\ref{CMG}, and we will briefly point out a couple interesting symmetries coming from $\wh{\Gamma}\setminus \Gamma$ (Remark \ref{ExtendedModular}).

-We note that $\wh{\Gamma}$ is the same as the group of cluster automorphisms considered in \cite{ASS} (cf. their Lemma 2.3).
-The argument of Theorem \ref{TropClust} applies to $\wh{\Gamma}$ to show that we can again consider either the action on the cluster varieities or on their tropicalizations.

-\subsection{The Cluster Complex}
+\subsection{The cluster complex}